 8. Social media in 2018 is a must

-I, your customers and your visitors do not care if you like Facebook, Instagram or Pinterest.
+Your customers and visitors do not care if you like Facebook, Instagram, or Pinterest.
 In 2018 social media plays an important role.
 Just look up how many people use a social media platform daily.

 So in most cases, a potential customer of yours is just browsing Instagram.
 Make sure you’re there!

-In terms of the product page, you must have some social media sharing buttons, in order to allow potential customers to easily ask friends for opinions, and customers to brag about what they’ve got from your store.
+In terms of the product page, you must have some social media sharing buttons to allow potential customers to ask friends for opinions easily and customers to brag about what they’ve got from your store.

 Conclusion – the Magento SEO optimized product page

-I hope the above tips will help you build a solid foundation for you Magento store.
+I hope the above tips will help you build a solid foundation for your Magento store.
 Or improve your existing store.

 Make sure to share this article if your store owner friend struggles or needs some fresh ideas for his store.